 You have a statutory right to decide over the genetic data derived from the analysis and stored with the Danish National Genome Center, which is mentioned at the bottom of the consent form.
-If you do not want the researchers to include the genetic data from your fetus in health research, you must register with the National Database of Non-Consent to the Use of Tissue Samples for Scientific Purposes (Vævsanvendelsesregister).
+If you do not want the researchers to include your genetic data in health research, you must register with the National Database of Non-Consent to the Use of Tissue Samples for Scientific Purposes (Vævsanvendelsesregister).
 Read more about your right to decide in relation to research in appendix 2.